Kinovea/kinovea-docs/source/capture/userinterface.rst

 This area displays thumbnails of the recently captured files.

-Double clicking on the thumbnail opens the file in a playback screen.
+Double clicking on a thumbnail opens the file in a playback screen.
 The close button removes the thumbnail from the list without deleting the file.

 Right-clicking on a thumbnails brings a context menu with the following options: